 Xinalani Retreat Mexico is a world-class yoga retreat center in Mexico.
-They offer six yoga studios immersed in nature, beautiful rooms, healthy Mexican food, eco-friendly activities, a spa center, and temazcal ceremonies.
+With beautiful rooms, healthy Mexican food, eco-friendly activities, a spa center, and temazcal ceremonies, this is a great place to spend a few days.
 All rates include three meals and one yoga class per day.

-Villas en Quimixto are more basic apartments you can rent.
-They have hammocks on the balcony, and what do you need more than that?
+Villas en Quimixto are basic apartments you can rent.
+What do you need more than a hammock on the balcony?

 Quimixto is a perfect day trip from Puerto Vallarta!